fm3chanic/npp_themes/README.md

 Exception for this is the "Sakura Haruno" theme, which was one of my first themes I have created and maintained for myself, therefore no color scheme files was created.

-Please sent pull requests one file at the time so it's easier for me to check your changes.
+Please sent pull requests one theme at the time so it's easier for me to check your changes.
 Thanks for understanding.